• Skip to primary navigation

 ⭐Why I Love It:

 • Filling - This chunky, hearty turkey chili is super filling on a chilly day.
+I love that it's filling enough on its own (especially with lots of toppings), but I also love to pair it with a bread like this no knead cheese bread.

 • Loaded with Texture - What sets Panera's turkey chili apart is that it has two types of beans, edamame, and corn to give it extra texture!